CanSat-Athena/CanSat/README.md

 # CanSat Project

-The code for the 2024 CanSat competition (Team Athena)
+Our code for the 2024 CanSat competition (Project Athena)

-> Note: will be made public after the competition concludes
+> Note: will be made public on 19th of February (CDR deadline)